vendreo/woocommerce-vendreo-ob-gateway-plugin/README.md

 - Altered Curl request in `vendreo-gateway.php` file to match new API endpoint requirements.

 #### Removed
-- Unnecessary comments and spacing in `vendreo-gateway.php` file.
+- Unnecessary comments and spacing in the `vendreo-gateway.php` file.

 ### [1.0.2] - 15-06-2022